THIS POST MAY CONTAIN AFFILIATE LINKS. PLEASE SEE MY DISCLOSURES. FOR MORE INFORMATION.

 Of course, you have to be reasonable.
-You can’t ask for $25,000 more if you are offered a job with a $35,000 salary.
+You can’t ask for $25,000 more if you are offered a job with a $35,000 salary!

 Here are some other critical salary negotiation tactics for you to follow to ensure you get the highest starting salary possible.

 If you can get the interviewer offering you the job to provide a number first, this puts you at a great advantage.

-By simply letting the other person make the first move, you have the advantage.
-Now you can negotiate based on $42,000 and not $40,000.
-You already are $2,000 ahead!
+For example, you came into the interview hoping to get $40,000, but by letting the interviewer make the first offer, you might be offered $42,000.
+Now you can negotiate based on $42,000, not $40,000.
+You are already $2,000 ahead!

-Simply tell them what you are making at your current job and follow that up with you want to be paid fairly and then ask what the range is for the position.
+Unfortunately, this doesn’t always work.
+Many interviewers are great at getting you to name your salary first.
+How do you overcome this?
+Simply tell them what you are making at your current job and follow that up by telling them you want to be paid fairly and then ask what the range is for the position.

 Here is what you could say:

-My current salary is $38,000 annually and I am looking to be paid fairly based on my skills and experience.
+My current salary is $38,000 annually, and I am looking to be paid fairly based on my skills and experience.
 What is the salary range for this position?

 If you can’t get the interviewer to offer the salary range of the position, you are going to have to do some digging.